-Specialty Goats
+Specialty Goat

-Pygmy's, miniature silky, Angora, cashmere, and fainting goats of any age will be shown under this division and will compete for Grand & Reserve.

-Each exhibitor is limited to showing 6 specialty animals in the entire show

-No bucks shall be allowed on the fairgrounds or shows.
-Only wethers may be shown.
+- 1 Angora, Cashmere, Fainting, Miniature Silky, and Pygmy breeds of any age will be shown under this division and will compete for Grand and Reserve. - 2 Each exhibitor is limited to showing 2 specialty animals in the entire show - 3 No bucks shall be allowed in any 4H goat show.
+Only wethers may be shown for 4H.

+Class #

+24140 Specialty Goat

-Meat Goats
+Meat Goat

-- 1 All market meat goats (wethers or does) must have been weighed and tagged at Greene County weigh-in or at an official verification site (prior to May 15).
-If attending State Fair, all market meat goats (wethers or does) must have retinal images collected from the nominated animals and information recorded in 4-H Online by May 15. - 2 Breeding meat does must attend Greene County weigh-in and have an official 4-H tag or tattoo (tattoo must follow official guidelines: Left ear = individual animal identifier; Right ear = herd prefix) and birth date.
+- 1 All market meat goats (wethers and does) must have been weighed and tagged at Greene County weigh-in or at an official verification site (prior to May 15).
+If attending State Fair, all market meat goats (wethers or does) must have retinal images collected from the nominated animals and information recorded in 4-H Online by May 15. - 2 Breeding does must attend Greene County weigh-in and have an official 4-H tag or tattoo (tattoo must follow official guidelines: Left ear = individual animal identifier; Right ear = herd prefix) and birth date.
 If attending State Fair, all breeding does must have retinal images collected from the nominated animals and information recorded in 4-H Online by May 15.
 This includes all Junior and Senior Breeding Does.
-If Senior Breeding Doe has their 4-H ear tag or tattoo from the previous year, she does not need to attend weigh-in in the following year. - 3 All meat goats must be verified in 4-HOnline by May 15th by the exhibitor. - 4 Each exhibitor is limited to showing 2 meat goat animals per class and 6 meat goat animals in the entire show. - 5 Meat goats may be castrated male (wethers) or female kids of any meat goat breed (ie Boer) or crossbred (ie dairy goat wether) born after January 1 of the current year.
-No bucks may be shown. - 6 Goats should be weighed in and checked in between 8 a.m. and 12 noon on Wednesday. - 7 Minimum weight at fair is 40 pounds and maximum weight is 110 pounds. - 8 Goats must be broke to lead with a halter or collar and short lead when showing, body clipped, and hooves cleaned and trimmed prior to arrival at the fair. - 9 If horned, market goats must have horns blunt (not less than the diameter of a dime at the ends). - 10 Classes will be broken at the discretion of the Superintendent and will be determined by number of entries and weight. - 11 Bracing is allowed.
+If Senior Breeding Doe has their 4-H ear tag or tattoo from the previous year, she does not need to attend weigh-in in the following year. - 3 All meat goats must be verified in 4-HOnline by May 15th by the exhibitor. - 4 Each exhibitor is limited to showing 2 meat goat animals per class and 6 meat goat animals in the entire show. - 5 Meat goats may either be wethers or does and must born after January 1 of the current year. - 6 Goats should be weighed in and checked in between 8:00 am and 12:00 noon on Wednesday. - 7 Goats must be broke to lead with a halter or collar and short lead when showing, body clipped, and hooves cleaned and trimmed prior to arrival at the fair. - 8 Meat goats will be broken by weight. - 9 If horned, market goats must have horns blunt (not less than the diameter of a dime at the ends). - 10 Classes will be broken at the discretion of the Superintendent and will be determined by number of entries and weight. - 11 Bracing is allowed.
 However, all goats must have all four feet on the floor of the show ring at all times.
-Lifting feet off the ground or placing them on any altered ring surface is not acceptable.
+Lifting feet off the ground or placing them on any altered ring surface is not acceptable. - 12 All meat goats weighed at a spring weigh-in are eligible for the rate of gain. - 13 Fitting will be allowed in accordance with Greene County Fair general rules. - 14 No bucks shall be allowed in any 4H goat show.
+Only wethers may be shown for 4H

+- 24210 Market Wether

+- 24211 Market Doe

-- 24210 Market Goat (wether and does) - 24150 Breeding Doe
+- 24150 Breeding Doe

-Junior Division: Any kid less than a year old.
+Junior Division: Any doe less than a year old, and then broken by weight.

-Senior Division: Any doe that is a year old or older.
+Senior Division: Any doe that is a year old or older, and then broken by weight.